UnrealSoftware/NodeUDP/README.md

 #### Currently comes with read/write methods for the following data types:
 - `readByte` / `writeByte` UInt8 / byte / unsigned int (1 byte) with value range 0 to 255
-- `readShort` / `writeShort` UInt16LE / ushort / unsigned int (2 bytes) with value range 0 to 65,535
+- `readShort` / `writeShort` UInt16 / ushort / unsigned int (2 bytes) with value range 0 to 65,535
-- `readInt` / `writeInt` Int32LE / int / signed int (4 bytes) with value range -2,147,483,648 to 2,147,483,647
+- `readInt` / `writeInt` Int32 / int / signed int (4 bytes) with value range -2,147,483,648 to 2,147,483,647
-- `readLong` / `writeLong` Int64LE / long / signed int (8 bytes) with value range -9,223,372,036,854,775,808 to 9,223,372,036,854,775,807
+- `readLong` / `writeLong` Int64 / long / signed int (8 bytes) with value range -9,223,372,036,854,775,808 to 9,223,372,036,854,775,807
-- `readFloat` / `writeFloat` FloatLE / float / single precision floating-point (4 bytes)
+- `readFloat` / `writeFloat` Float / float / single precision floating-point (4 bytes)
-- `readDouble` / `writeDouble` DoubleLE / double / double precision floating-point (8 bytes)
+- `readDouble` / `writeDouble` Double / double / double precision floating-point (8 bytes)
 - `readSString` / `writeSString` short ANSI ASCII string with up to 255 chars, length encoded with byte prefix (1 byte + 1 byte per char)
 - `readString` / `writeString` ANSI ASCII string with up to 65,535 chars, length encoded with ushort prefix  (2 bytes + 1 byte per char)

-:information_source: All numbers are read/written with little endian (LE) byte order!
+:information_source: All numbers are read/written with little endian (LE) byte order by default.
+This can be changed with a parameter in the NodeUdp constructor.

 :heavy_check_mark: The module also provides automatic recovery.
 It closes and re-binds the socket if any error occurs.
 This feature can be disabled.